mgenware/node-mean-template-wc/README.md

 | `tests`      | TypeScript tests files                     | ✅               | ❌               |   |   |
 | `dist`       | Compiled JavaScript, type definition files | ❌               | ✅               |   |   |
 | `dist_tests` | Compiled JavaScript tests files            | ❌               | ❌               |   |   |

+## Commands

+### Common Commands
+* `yarn dev` starts the development mode, which watches and compiles all source files including tests files.
+* `yarn t` run tests in development mode. usually, you keep two terminal tabs, one with `yarn dev`, the other with `yarn t`.
+* `yarn test` or `yarn build` cleans, lints and run tests.

+### Other Commands
+Normally, you do not need to run these commands manually, they are already integrated into other commands.

+* `yarn lint` lint the whole project using TSLint, auto triggered by `yarn test`.
+* `yarn clean` clean the compiled files, auto triggered by `yarn dev` and `yarn test`.
+* `yarn compile` compile all TypeScript source files, auto triggered by `yarn dev` and `yarn test`